sandroasp/BizTalk-Server-Learning-Path/Working-with-Maps/README.md

 The Canonical Data Model (CMD) will ensure loose coupling between applications, and if a new application is added to the integration solution, the only transformation between the Canonical Data Model need to be created, independent of the number of applications that already participate.

+### BizTalk Mapper Patterns: Looping Pattern
+When exchanging messages in an Enterprise application integration (EAI) or Business-to-Business (B2B) some scenarios need to deal with more complicated types of data manipulation can only reasonably be done using recurring records or elements (type of arrays in XML documents).
+These two types are extremely useful when manipulating large number of data.
+And a combination of this of Arrays and Loop operations can save you incredible amounts of time when performing certain types of repetitive transformations.

 ## Working with Functoids

 ### BizTalk Mapper: Built-in Functoids, Scripting Functoid and Custom Functoids